-The Solo 401(k) Made for the Self-Employed
+Open a Solo 401(k) – The Account for the Self-Employed

 Who Can Take Advantage of a Solo 401(k)